Symptoms of Meth Withdrawal

 When your body is going through withdrawal from a drug, you will typically experience the opposite effects of what the drug provided.
 Since meth is a stimulant, detox from meth includes intense fatigue and sleepiness.
 This happens because your body has come to rely on the effect of the drug and it takes time for it to adapt.
 With meth in your system, your body stops producing stimulating chemicals on its own, and it takes time for it to start again.

-If you’ve developed a dependence on meth as a regular user, you will most likely experience symptoms of meth withdrawal when you stop using.
-Withdrawal from meth is not fatal, but it is very uncomfortable and can lead to severe depression.
+If you’ve developed a dependence on methamphetamine as a regular user, you will most likely experience symptoms of meth withdrawal when you stop using.
+Withdrawal from methamphetamine is not fatal, but it is very uncomfortable and can lead to severe depression.

 - Sleepiness and fatigue